Capillary/ecom-api-document/source/includes/_cart.md

 }
 ```

-Lets you redeem vouchers on the cart.
-It supports discount vouchers and rule based vouchers.
+Lets you apply a voucher on the cart items.
+You can use either a discount voucher or rule based vouchers.

 <aside class="notice"> Vouchers can be created on Anywhere Commerce's Control Panel. </aside>